matowens/ng-notify/README.md

 If you don't have ngSanitize included and you do set `html` to true, ngNotify will gracefully degrade back to the default message display and print a debug message to remind you in your browser's console.

-### Componentized Notifications
+### Modular Notifications

-By specifiying a `target` option, you are able to control where your notifications are displayed.
+By specifying a `target` option, you are able to control where your notifications are displayed.
 By default, the target is set to the body tag but you may provide any other CSS selector in order to control where the notification is appended.
 For example:

 ```javascript
 ngNotify.set('This message has a specific container!', {